 Likewise, visual and physical connections between the city and the waterfront can be improved.
-So can connections between the city centre and the Town Belt, as well as visual connections between related buildings such as the public institutions clustered around Parliament.
+So can connections between the city centre and the Town Belt, and visual connections between related buildings such as the public institutions clustered around Parliament.

-Create inner-city neighbourhoods
+Create inner city neighbourhoods

 Though Wellington's central city is compact, it is also made up of a series of distinct precincts or neighbourhoods, each with its own character and 'sense of place' - from the Lambton quarter to Courtenay Place, Cuba Street and various parts of Te Aro.
 While some of these neighbourhoods are highly developed, others (such as those in Te Aro) are ripe for renewal and growth.

 Each central city area will continue to be distinct, with its own character and unique mix of uses.
-In some areas, retail, offices, or hospitality businesses will predominate while others will develop into inner-city residential neighbourhoods.
-These vibrant neighbourhoods will be safe, comfortable, varied and attractive.
-They will offer a range of places for people to get together.
+In some retail or offices or hospitality businesses will be predominate while others will develop into inner city residential neighbourhoods.
+These neighbourhoods will be safe, comfortable, varied and attractive.
+They will be vibrant and offer a range mix of places for people to get together.
 New developments will complement and enrich their surroundings.